What is the Peer Health Educator Organization?

-Students play a uniquely effective role - unmatched by professional educators - in encouraging their peers to consider, talk honestly about, and develop responsible habits and attitudes toward the use or non-use of alcohol and other student health and safety issues, including sexual assault, impaired driving, sexual responsibility, and tobacco prevention.
-We support those students in the majority who are making responsible decisions in regards to their health.
+Students play a uniquely effective role - unmatched by professional educators - in encouraging their peers to consider, talk honestly about, advocate, and develop responsible habits and attitudes towards a wide variety of health and safety issues.
+The Peer Health Education Organization takes this effective approach to health promotion to best support Radford University students in the majority; who are making responsible decisions in regards to their health.

-Peer Educators are advised by the Alcohol and Other Drug Services Educator and is funded by student activity fees.
-Radford University's Peer Educators are part of the national BACCHUS and GAMMA Peer Education Network.
-At Radford University, Peer Educator events include:
+Peer Health Educators are advised by the Radford University Health Educator, Abbie Meier, and is funded by student activity fees.
+Radford University's Peer Health Educators are part of the national BACCHUS Peer Education Network.
+At Radford University, Peer Health Educator events include:

 - To promote awareness and responsible behavior on a variety of health/wellness and social issues affecting Radford University students.

 - To attend all training sessions and meetings.

 - To be a role model for your peers.

 - Assist in the development of creative educational programs as well as the organizing and implementing awareness days and theme weeks.

 - Experience as a group facilitator and educator